 I've seen A Walk to Remember over and over again (for like five times now) but I never get tired of it.
-It still sends me those familiar feelings of being human.
-I've never seen a story create such an impact.
+It still sends me those emotions that gives me that "I-want-to-cry-now" moment.
+I've never seen a story create such an impact in my life.
 I really do not know why.
 Maybe because I can relate perfectly with all the aspects of its plot.
-Here are the things or ideas I had figured out brought upon and renewed by this heart-warming movie; why I love watching and crying over it.

 The family is one of the most fundamental components of a person's being.
 Your home is your first school and your parents are your first teachers.
 From them, you learn the bare essentials necessary when you go in the 'outside world'.
 Parents should serve as the role model of their children.
 A family, even with divorced or separated parents, can still be held functional as long as the pieces are met and kept together.
 Gluing the family together is the foundation of a child's love, worth, and guidance.
 Landon had his behavior traced back from when his father left him and her mom.
 No matter how hard he denies it, his longing for a father is somewhat instrumental to his committing of misdemeanors at school.

 On love and respect

 When it is strongly and unbearably inspiring and liberating, that is love.
 And with true love comes respect - something you don't ask, but you earn readily and give willingly.
 Funny how this four-letter word can create so many wonders!
 Who would have thought Landon would become a medicine student and would get in to college?
 Nobody, but Jamie.
 She showed him the beauty of endless possibilities.
 That what lies ahead of you depends upon the things you would like to happen.
 Their love touched them both in many unknown yet uplifting ways.
 They conquered insurmountable adversities until Jamie's last breath.
 Love kept them holding on, especially Landon for that matter.

 The beauty of forgiveness